Uvularia sessilifolia aka Sessile Leaf Bellwort

 Sessile Leaf Bellwort, Wild Oats, Straw Lily

-How to care for Sessile Leaf Bellwort
+How difficult is it to take care of Sessile Leaf Bellwort

 Caring for Sessile Leaf Bellwort is a breeze, as it is highly adaptable and forgiving to minor neglect.